vineethsankre/React-FruitsCounter/README.md

-In this app **Fruits Counter**, the page counts the number of mangoes and .
+In this app **Fruits Counter**, the page contains the basic functionality of counting the number of mangoes and bananas.

 ### Preview: